-Prioritization of measures to be implemented during the next MFF period
+Prioritization of measures to be implemented during the next MFF period to be carefully prioritized.

-For small streams (3260) further inventories are needed both within and outside the Natura 2000 network before measures can be planned.
-There is enormous need for inventories and restoration especially outside the network.
-Restoration activities are needed both within and outside the Natura 2000 network, and actions need to be carefully prioritized.
 Other targets, such as improving the fish migration, conservation of freshwater pearl mussel populations, and other national priorities can be used to prioritizing the need for stream restoration.
 The aim should be on resolving the problems at as large scale as possible, concentrating the effort on selected river basins and implementing the restoration both within and outside the Natura 2000 network, where necessary.